Building a Personal Network and Host Defense System Part 3: Network Monitoring With Zeek

 conn.log notice.log stats.log stdout.log weird.log

-'less -sSN /usr/local/zeek/logs/current/conn.log # view connection logs
+less -sSN /usr/local/zeek/logs/current/conn.log # view connection logs